Package 'Pv3Rs'

 Value

-A numeric vector of two coordinates that can be used to plot the probability vector v on the origin-centered 2D simplex (see plot_simplex()), where the top, left, and right vertices of the simplex correspond with the first, second and third entries of v respectively.
+A numeric vector of two coordinates that can be used to plot the probability vector v on the origin-centred 2D simplex (see plot_simplex()), where the top, left, and right vertices of the simplex correspond with the first, second and third entries of v respectively.

 Examples